A guide to filling out your tax return

 What is 'Making Tax Digital'?

-Making Tax Digital (MTD) is the UK Government's bid to make tax easier, more efficient and more effective.
+Making Tax Digital (MTD) was implemented in April 2019 to make tax easier, more efficient and more effective.

 What is tax and why do businesses have to pay it?